jupiterbjy/ProjectIncubator/README.md

 ## Project Incubator

----

-Thought that there was too many repositories I'm creating for something I can't assure it's future for.
+Thought that there was too many repositories I'm creating for something I can't assure its future for.

 Therefore, I've created this repository to literally live up to it's name.